 Yesterday was Craig’s birthday and I always find it difficult to find him a present for his birthday that he wants or needs so I have been surprising him with a day out or better still, like last year, a three day break for the two of us in Uluru!
-This year wasn’t quite so extravagant but we did manage to get a day to ourselves and went on a Segway tour at the Balgownie Estate in the Yarra Valley.
+This year wasn’t quite so extravagant but we did manage to get a day to ourselves and went on a Yarra Valley Segway tour at the Balgownie Estate.

 I managed to get a great deal on the Scoopons website.
 The tour that we did is usually $75 if purchased from the Balgownie Estate but Scoopons had it for $39 per person.
 This price was prepaid through the Scoopons app on my iPhone a few months prior to today.
 You can also book through the Scoopons website.
 This price is for a 40 min tour of the Balgownie Estate including the vineyards.

 When you arrive you are required to complete the registration form with your personal details.
 You then watch a 5 min video on safety and how to operate the Segway.
 After this you have your licence and are free to jump right on!

 The tour guide will stand with you and ask you to preform a few moves so you get the feel of how it operates.
 We headed off up a hill and then we each had a turn at going down.
 When you go down the hill he stands at the bottom so that if anything goes majorly wrong he’s there to catch you!
 Or so to speak.